ben854719/Trade-Transfer-Workflow-Optimizer/README.md

 - Protects sensitive financial information with secure, industry-standard encryption for data transmission and storage.

-##  QR Code Access:

-- Allows users to scan a QR code from their TV or computer to instantly access their portfolio view.

 ## Interactive Avatar Agentic AI Assistant:

 -  Provides personalized, human-like guidance to help users interpret their portfolio and explore actionable insights.